Updated: Sept 2022

 - The advanced knowledge is in a field of science or learning; and

-- The advanced knowledge is acquired through a prolonged course of specialized intellectual instruction.
+- Advanced knowledge is acquired through a prolonged course of specialized intellectual instruction.

 The Department of Labor is in the process of considering changes to the salary threshold for classifying employees as exempt.
 The current amount of $23,660 has not been updated since 2004.
 Employers in all industries should stay tuned for upcoming changes, as an increase of the salary threshold could greatly expand the number of workers who qualify for overtime pay.